Recruitment

 • Edit form - Click Edit, navigate to the documents step, and use the upload field to add files before submitting.

-Tip: When you drag an image file (JPG, PNG) onto the seeker drawer, it is automatically routed to the profile image field.
-Document files (PDF, DOC) go to the documents field.
-This smart routing works for any entity with multiple upload fields.
+Tip: When you drag an image file (JPG, JPEG, PNG, GIF, or WEBP) onto the seeker drawer, it is saved as the profile image.
+Other supported files appear in the documents list.

 Supported File Formats